snlab-freedom/awesome-sdn/README.md

 ### Simulator / Emulator

 - [Mininet](http://mininet.org/) - An Instant Virtual Network on your Laptop (or other PC)
+- [Multinet](https://github.com/intracom-telecom-sdn/multinet) - The goal of Multinet is to provide a fast, controlled and resource-efficient way to boot large-scale SDN topologies.
+- [MaxiNet](https://maxinet.github.io/) - A distributed emulator of Software-Defined Networks.
-- [OpenNet](http://github.com/dlinknctu/opennet) - A simulator for software-defined wireless local area network
+- [OpenNet](http://github.com/dlinknctu/opennet) - A simulator for software-defined wireless local area network.
-- [EstiNet](http://www.estinet.com/products.php?lv1=13&sn=13) - A world-renowned software tool for network planning
+- [EstiNet](http://www.estinet.com/products.php?lv1=13&sn=13) - A world-renowned software tool for network planning.
 - [ns-3](https://www.nsnam.org/) - A discrete-event network simulator that supports openflow environment.

 ### NetDevOp